 Our students move on to very positive destinations, particularly those students who apply to the best universities.
-29% of our students who finished their A levels in 2017 will attend a Russell Group university, which is 18% higher than the national average of 11%.
-Another seven students gained Russell Group places, but chose to go elsewhere.
+26% of our students who finished their A-levels in 2018 will attend a Russell Group university, which is 15% higher than the national average of 11%.

 KS4 Average Point Score (APS) on entry:

 On entry the APS at key stage 4 for our cohort has reduced in the last 5 years, meaning that our sixth form is becoming more inclusive.
 Our APS equates to an average of a grade B: